excsn/futures_orchestra/README.USAGE.md

 // To share the manager, clone it: let another_handle_to_same_pool = manager_instance.clone();
 ```
 *   `concurrency_limit: usize`: The maximum number of tasks that can be actively running at any given time.
-Must be at least 1.
 *   `queue_capacity: usize`: The maximum number of tasks that can be held in the pending queue.
-Must be at least 1.
 *   `tokio_handle: tokio::runtime::Handle`: A handle to the Tokio runtime on which the pool's worker tasks will be spawned.
 *   `pool_name: &str`: A descriptive name for the pool, used in logging.

 `FuturePoolManager` implements `Clone`.
-Cloning creates another handle to the same underlying pool infrastructure (semaphore, task queue, etc.).
+Cloning creates another handle to the same underlying pool infrastructure (concurrency gate, task queue, etc.).

 ### ShutdownMode